PraavinyaJ/breast-cancer-selective-classifier/README.md

 - Source file : https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data

+# Clinical Importance
+- In breast cancer screening and diagnostic workflows, the cost of a false negative is higher than the cost of a false positive.
+A missed malignancy can delay treatment and worsen outcomes, while false positives generally lead to additional imaging or biopsy.
+Because of this asymmetry, models optimized for overall accuracy can be unsafe in practice.
+Clinical decision support tools should instead prioritize high sensitivity, produce reliable risk estimates, and handle uncertainty explicitly rather than forcing a prediction on every case.
+- This project reframes breast cancer classification as a risk triage problem: the goal is not just to predict, but to support safe clinical workflows.

 # Leakage prevention
 - I kept a strict train/test split.
 The test set is held out until the very end.
 - Selected the decision threshold using out-of-fold (OOF) predictions from cross-validation on the training portion only (so the threshold isn’t tuned on the test set).